- Maximum performance of 2 minutes and 45 seconds for Soloists, Duets, and Trios.

 Along with the online submission please bring backup music in the form of a flash drive.
 Label all flash drives with your event name, director’s name, school/studio, and division.
 Flash drives MUST be handed to the volunteer checking you in for your performance.
 If your school/studio has dancers competing in multiple events, one flash drive may be used.
 Music in the flash drive must match the song title on the registration form.

 BEFORE SUBMITTING: Please remove any explicit lyrics, or there will be a 5 pt. deduction.

 Sun City Dance Classic will have 2-5 judges per category with at least one specialist in that particular category.
-Each registrant will be judged based on these criteria (each criterion count 10 points towards the overall total of 100 points):
+Each registrant will be judged based on this criteria:

 - Formations and Transitions

 - Crowd Appeal Compliments Music

 More information will be given to directors/instructors prior to competition at the Directors Meeting.

 VIDEO & PHOTOGRAPHY